Code-Institute-Submissions/bike_builder/README.md

 A Bootstrap navigation bar is used with a custom collapse point and the current tab being highlighted.

+Images: images used as part of the site are either copyright-free, downloaded from [Pixabay.com](https://www.pixabay.com), or the source is referenced below the images.
+It is recognised that images uploaded by users may be subject to copyright.
+If this is the case, images will be removed at the request of the copyright-holder.

 #### Home

 Uses a Bootstrap carousel with background images, scrolling through text introducing each section of the website in turn.

-The copyright-free images have been downloaded from pixabay.com.
-Registration.
+#### Registration

 Guest users can access all parts of the website, but full functionality can only be accessed by registering and logging in.